delmo1501/delmo1501/README.md

 ## ⚡ Technologies
-- Front-end development using **HTML, Javascript,CSS,Bootstrap, Reactjs, Nextjs, Astro**
+- Front-end development using **HTML, Javascript,CSS,Bootstrap, Reactjs, Nextjs, Astro, Django**
-- Backend development + Database using **PostgreSQL,.NET CORE, MySQL and Nodejs (Nest and Express)**
+- Backend development + Database using **PostgreSQL,.NET CORE, Python, MySQL and Nodejs (Nest and Express)**
 - Worked in **PrimeroSystems** 8 months.
+- Then in Akkodis, 2 years
-- Now in Akkodis, 1 year and 9 months, and counting...
+- Now in The Adecco Group, counting...
-- Improving my knowledge around Next.js & Astro.
+- Improving my knowledge around Django templates with Python

 ### 👣 Next Step